-Support Through Court aim to reduce the disadvantage of people facing the civil and family justice system without a lawyer, enabling them to access justice.
+We aim to reduce the disadvantage of people facing the civil or family justice system without a lawyer, enabling them to access justice.
 We believe that no one should face court alone and so we work to provide immediate support to everyone who comes to us.

-We are an award-winning organisation with around 700 dedicated volunteers.
-We operate from 23 courts in 18 different cities across England and Wales.
+We are an award-winning charity with over 750 dedicated volunteers.
+We operate from 23 courts across England and Wales.
 Despite the growing need for our work, we remain the only organisation providing this service.

 In April 2013, the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO) implemented large changes to legal aid.
 Most social welfare law (education, employment, debt, housing, immigration and welfare benefits) and private law children and family cases are now out of scope for legal aid.
 This has forced more people into a situation where, if they wish to access justice, they must do so without legal representation.